Securing Minority Owned Business Loans

 Although you may view the perks of a large bank loan to be favorable, you may also find that seeking out minority owned business loans from a bank can be challenging.
 Some of the major consequences of working with a bank include the following:

 Although banks can be a helpful way to get access to minority owned business loans, they aren’t ideal for all types of business owners.
-If you have bad credit or lack collateral, you will likely be rejected for a bank loan.
+If you lack collateral, you will likely be rejected for a bank loan.
 Banks are also not the right choice for business owners who need fast access to cash, as it can take them weeks to approve you for a loan.
 For that reason, small business owners are typically not the best fit for minority business loans from banks.

 If you don’t think you will be approved for a traditional minority owned business loan, you might turn to the SBA for funding.
 In addition to the general SBA 7(a) loan, the SBA’s 8(a) loan program is targeted toward small businesses owned by socially and/or economically disadvantaged people.
 This program sets aside federal funding specifically for minorities.
 It sounds ideal if you are seeking minority owned business loans.
 The challenge is, before you can even apply for these funds, you have to get certified as an 8(a) business – a lengthy, involved process.